giuthas-speech-research-tools/cast/README.md

 - Either:
   - Get git and (fork and) clone the repository to your local system or
   - download the repository.
-- Create the virtual environment for CAST with
+- Create the virtual environment for tggen with
-  `mamba create -f cast_stable_conda_env.yaml` and activate it with `conda activate cast_stable`.
+  `mamba create -f tggen_stable_conda_env.yaml` and activate it with `conda activate tggen_stable`.
-- If everything worked, you can run cast by calling `python cast.py [config file]`.
+- If everything worked, you can run tggen by calling `python tggen.py [config file]`.
 See [Running](#running) below for more instructions.

 ## Files and directories

 - [source/computer_assisted_segmentation_tools](source/computer_assisted_segmentation_tools)
   is the directory that contains the processing logic.
-- `cast` or `computer-assisted-segmentation-tools` is the commandline interface for CAST.
+- `tggen` or `computer-assisted-segmentation-tools` is the commandline interface for tggen.
 - .gitignore tells git which directories and files to ignore.
 - local_files/ is not included in the distribution, but it is ignored by git.
-If you are working on CAST with git, this is the place to put your local test files and generated results to keep git from seeing them.
+If you are working on tggen with git, this is the place to put your local test files and generated results to keep git from seeing them.
-- cast_exclude_example.yml is an example of an exclusion list.
+- tggen_exclude_example.yml is an example of an exclusion list.
 The file is commented to make it easier to create your own based on it.
 To avoid a host of issues, the format is Strict YAML rather than regular YAML.
 Refer to documentation [here](https://hitchdev.com/strictyaml/) for details of the format and the file itself for how fields are handled.
-- cast_stable_conda_env.yaml is the specification for the conda/python virtual
+- tggen_stable_conda_env.yaml is the specification for the conda/python virtual
-  environment in which CAST runs.
+  environment in which tggen runs.
 Probably easiest to build with mamba rather than conda.

 ## Code

-CAST is written in Python with some external packages and configuration/setting files in StrictYAML.
-Some of the code base (particularly ) is shared with SATKIT and there is a possibility that CAST will become a submodule in SATKIT or that there will be some other kind of integration to avoid code duplication.
+tggen is written in Python with some external packages and configuration/setting files in StrictYAML.
+Some of the code base (particularly ) is shared with SATKIT and there is a possibility that tggen will become a submodule in SATKIT or that there will be some other kind of integration to avoid code duplication.

 ## Running

 First, create a config `.yaml` file with the correct options.
-There are some examples included with CAST.
+There are some examples included with tggen.

 ### Concatenation

-To concatenate, run either `python cast.py config.yaml` or `python cast.py concatenate config.yaml`.
+To concatenate, run either `python tggen.py config.yaml` or `python tggen.py concatenate config.yaml`.

 DEPRECATION NOTICE: The default status of the concatenate command should already be considered deprecated.
-In the future, CAST will most likely be integrated into SATKIT and the default will be to create the individual TextGrids directly with pre-generated (dumb) segmentation.
+In the future, tggen will most likely be integrated into SATKIT and the default will be to create the individual TextGrids directly with pre-generated (dumb) segmentation.
 This is because SATKIT makes it easy to edit a lot of individual recordings without needing to do the 'select objects - open